wez/wezterm/docs/config/lua/SshDomain.md

       -- but you could instead change your default_prog to put you -- in a specific directory.
       default_prog = {"fish"},

+      -- assume that we can use syntax like:
+      -- "cd /some/where ; exec $SHELL"
+      -- using whatever the default command shell is on this -- remote host, so that shell integration will respect -- the current directory on the remote host. assume_unix = true,
     }
   },

   default_domain = "my.server",
 }
 ```